-The global aerospace, defence and security industry experienced a 13% drop in new job postings related to cloud in Q3 2022 compared with the previous quarter, according to GlobalData’s Jobs Analytics.
-This compares to a 13% decrease in the previous quarter and a 16% increase versus Q3 2021.
+The global aerospace, defence and security industry experienced a 13% drop in new job postings related to cloud in Q3 2022 compared with the previous quarter, according to GlobalData’s whitepaper on Cloud in Aerospace, Defence & Security – Hiring Activity in Q3 2022.
+This compares to a 16% increase versus Q3 2021.

 The other prominent cloud roles include Computer and Information Research Scientists with a 5% share in Q3 2022, Computer and Information Systems Managers with a 3% share of new job postings.

 The largest share of cloud-related new job postings in the aerospace, defence and security industry in Q3 2022 was in the US with 69% followed by India (12%) and France (6%).
-The share represented by the US was -2% lower than the 70% share it accounted for in Q2 2022.
+The share represented by the US was two percentage points lower than the 70% share it accounted for in Q2 2022.